 Scientists generally say modern humans, Homo sapiens sapiens, are the only currently-living subspecies of Homo sapiens.

 The other subspecies, Homo sapiens idaltu, is the name for folks who lived about 160,000 years ago, in real estate we call Ethiopia.
 We’ve all changed a bit since then.

 That’s okay.
 Things, and people, change.
 Old family photos of my Campbell forebears still show the clan’s characteristic cam béal, wry mouth.
 I lack that feature.
-I was taller by about inch than my father, and my son is substantially taller than me.
+I was also taller by about inch than my father, and my son is substantially taller than me.